onzfonz/comp227/src/content/7/en/part7c.md

 ![browser notes app with margin spacing](../../images/7/6ea.png)

-Next, let's make some changes to the <i>Notes</i> component so that it renders the list of notes as a [table](https://getbootstrap.com/docs/4.1/content/tables/).
+Next, let's make some changes to the `Notes` component so that it renders the list of notes as a [table](https://getbootstrap.com/docs/4.1/content/tables/).
 React Bootstrap provides a built-in [Table](https://react-bootstrap.github.io/components/table/) component for this purpose, so there is no need to define CSS classes separately.

 ```js